zgulde/laravel_scaffold/README.md

-It's a ruby script that uses a ruby templating language to run ruby code to generate a php templating language that generates php that generates html that... turns into cat picutes or something.
+It's a ruby script that uses a ruby templating language to run ruby code to generate a php templating language that generates php that generates html that... turns into cat pictures or something.
 Still with me?

 ## Why?